-Like any marketing strategy, lead generation strategies should be monitored, evaluated, and improved.
+Lead generation strategies should be monitored, evaluated, and improved like any marketing strategy.
 Often referred to as A/B testing, it’s a good idea to develop variations of your strategies, specifically your outbound strategies.
 Email click rates are a simple way to monitor campaign success, and testing out various subject lines and email content will often generate different results.

 Your lead generation project isn’t complete once you click send on an email campaign or once you call everyone on your contact list.
 Every campaign should be assessed and analyzed, and it’s often worthwhile to run the campaign again after adjustments are made.

 A/B testing is an important factor in any lead generation campaign.
 Here are three case studies that prove just how vital it can be for your lead generation outcomes.